MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part5_Controls.md

 ## 1. Adding the speaker to our room
 1. Navigate to the *Models* folder in the *Project* panel and drag the `Speaker3` model into the *Hierarchy* panel, making sure it is a root object and not a child to any objects in the scene.
 2. Rename the speaker by right clicking and selecting *Rename*.
-Just rename it to `Speaker`.
+Please rename it to `Speaker`.
 3. Select the *Speaker* in the scene and then in the *Inspector* panel change the following transform properties:
    - Set Scale to (0.02, 0.02, 0.02)
    - Set Position (2.68, 0.14, 2)